Road Environment

 Fully automated data evaluation

 In general, the data collected with mobile mapping systems is evaluated manually.
-With its 3DAI deep learning framework, Fraunhofer IPM takes a step towards automated data evaluation: The framework provides evaluated image data in the form of previously defined 3D object classes.
+With its 3D-AI deep learning framework, Fraunhofer IPM takes a step towards automated data evaluation: The framework provides evaluated image data in the form of previously defined 3D object classes.